 It is now possible to couple a regional or global NEMO configuration (without AGRIF) to the CICE sea-ice model by using key_cice.
-By default, NEMO is set up to run with CICE version 5.
-For backwards compatability, key_cice4 can be used in addition to key_cice to use CICE version 4.
-It is likely that this option will be removed at a later release of NEMO.
 The CICE code can be obtained from LANL and the additional 'hadgem3' drivers will be required, even with the latest code release.
 Input grid files consistent with those used in NEMO will also be needed, and CICE CPP keys ORCA_GRID, CICE_IN_NEMO and coupled should be used (seek advice from UKMO if necessary).
-Currently the code is only designed to work in the following cases:

-- when using the CORE forcing option for NEMO (with calc_strair = true and calc_Tsfc = true in the CICE name-list), - with the direct flux forcing option in which case the namsbc_cice namelist should be added to the configuration namelist in order to specify input filenames to force CICE, - when NEMO is coupled to the HadGAM3 atmosphere model (with calc_strair = false and calc_Tsfc = false).
+Currently the code is only designed to work when using the CORE forcing option for NEMO (with calc_strair = true and calc_Tsfc = true in the CICE name-list), or alternatively when NEMO is coupled to the HadGAM3 atmosphere model (with calc_strair = false).
 The code is intended to be used with nn_fsbc set to 1 (although coupling ocean and ice less frequently should work, it is possible the calculation of some of the ocean-ice fluxes needs to be modified slightly - the user should check that results are not significantly different to the standard case).